 Step 3: Choose corresponding pigments and mix

-You need to choose pigments to efficiently and cleanly make your intended colour, the less ‘mud’ that’s made the better.
+You need to choose pigments to efficiently and cleanly make your intended colour.

-It takes practise to mix colours without wasting paint, the first step is to note the dominant colour and its bias.
+It takes practice to mix colours without wasting paint.
+The first step is to note the dominant colour and its bias.
 Then choose pigments accordingly.